darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 If, for example, you've been provided with a matrix to transform from one color space to another, you can enter the matrix coefficients into the _channel mixer_ as follows:

-- select the _red_ tab and then set the Rr, Rg & Rb values using the red, green and blue input sliders
+- select the _R_ tab and then set the Rr, Rg & Rb values using the R, G and B input sliders
-- select the _green_ tab and then set the Gr, Gg & Gb values using the red, green and blue input sliders
+- select the _G_ tab and then set the Gr, Gg & Gb values using the R, G and B input sliders
-- select the _blue_ tab and then set the Br, Bg & Bb values using the red, green and blue input sliders
+- select the _B_ tab and then set the Br, Bg & Bb values using the R, G and B input sliders

 By default, the mixing function in _color calibration_ just copies the input [R G B] channels straight over to the matching output channels.
 This is equivalent to multiplying by the identity matrix: